emersion/go-message/README.md

 # go-messages

-A Go library for the Internet Message Format
+A Go library for the Internet Message Format.

+## License

+MIT